-'''

-log close - closes the log file.
+$\log$ close - closes the $\log$ file.

-'''

 It is good practice to keep extensive notes within your do-file so that when you look back over it you know what you were trying to achieve with each command or set of commands.
-You can insert comments in two different ways:
+You can insert comments in several different ways:

-Stata will ignore a line if it starts with two consecutive slashes (or with an asterisk ), so you can type whatever you like on that line.
+Stata will ignore a line if it starts with two consecutive slashes (or with an asterisk \), so you can type whatever you like on that line.
+But while two consecutive slashes work anywhere in a line, i.e. you can start a comment after a command, an asterisk can only be used at the beginning.
 Note, comments are also useful for getting Stata to temporarily ignore commands - if you decide later to re-insert the command into your do-file, just delete the slashes or the asterisk.